 The duPont-Ball Library has a new way to print from laptops.
 Just follow these simple directions to print from any Internet enabled device.

 If you would like to schedule a library instruction session for your summer class, then please e-mail (email@example.com) or call (386-822-7178) Jason Martin.

 If you have lost an item in or near the Library, please be sure to check our Lost & Found.
 Any of the Library’s staff or student employees will be happy to assist you.
 Of course, if you find a stray item, please do your part to help reunite it with its owner by turning it in!

 The duPont-Ball Library now has 3 iPads, 2 Android (Nexus 10), and 1 Windows tablet available for a seven day loan.
 For more information please visit this guide.

 These are great tools to help you in your study and research.

 Interested in 3D printing?
 Want to know about the many ways this technology can help with your classes?
 The duPont-Ball is here to help.
-We have two 3D printers and a 3D scanner.
-You can 3D print from pre-made files, create your own models, or scan your favorite object and 3D print a replica.
+We have three 3D printers and a 3D scanner.
+You can use the two MakerBot printers to 3D print from pre-made files, from your own models, or from a scan of your favorite object.
 The options are endless.

 Have a question about using the library?
 Can not find the resources you need to complete your paper?
 Ask one of our many talented research librarians for help by calling or texting 386-747-9028 with your questions.
 For more information, visit our Ask-A-Librarian page.